Editorial Cartoon: The Generosity of Warren Buffet

 Based on recent data, Buffet’s net worth is somewhere around $50 billion and the entirety of Congress is around $2 Billions (well overpaid but still 25x less than Buffet).
 Let’s put that in perspective you and I could understand.
 It would be the same as someone earning $100,000 a year (Person A) saying he would match dollar for dollar in donations that someone earning just $4,000 (Person B) did.
 Let’s say they each donate $1000.
 That is only 1% of Person A’s income while it is 25% of Person B’s. $1000 to Person A is nothing so even if all the Republican’s in Congress donated 100% of their yearly income, it wouldn’t even put the slightest dent in Warren’s pocketbook.

-71 Responses to “Editorial Cartoon: The Generosity of Warren Buffet”
+71 responses to “Editorial Cartoon: The Generosity of Warren Buffet”

-1. lisleman says:
+1. lisleman Avatar

 We agree on many things but this one ain’t one of them.
 I consider Warren Buffet a sensible socially-conscience rich lucky person.
 Check out the recent Time magazine article on him.
 What you skipped over in your “analysis” is his large charity contributions.
 Also, it’s not the sum of the “salaries” (most don’t go to Congress for the government paycheck) but the wealth of the members.
 I don’t know off hand what that adds up to but I suspect just the total wealth in the senate would surpass Warren’s wealth.
 In 2006 Buffet pledged 99% of his personal wealth to charity.
 Most of it the Bill & Melinda Gates Foundation.
 I like Warren’s idea of raising the tax rate on the rich.